Nebo15/qbill.docs/source/includes/_interacting.md

 ## Authentication

 To use our service you need to authenticate your application.
 Additionally you can use our oAuth cross-integration for authenticating your clients.

+### Root token

+(TODO: Describe root authentication with OTP token.)
+(TODO: Allow creating root user accounts only from our domain.)

 ### Application